Controlled Substances Act: History

 Rufus King notes that this stratagem was similar to that used by Harry Anslinger when he consolidated the previous anti-drug treaties into the Single Convention and took the opportunity to add new provisions that otherwise might have been unpalatable to the international community.
 According to David T. Courtwright, "the Act was part of an omnibus reform package designed to rationalize, and in some respects to liberalize, American drug policy."
-(Courtwright noted that the Act became, not libertarian, but instead repressionistic to the point of tyrannical, in its intent.)
+(Courtwright noted that the Act became, not libertarian, but instead repressionistic to the point of tyrannical in its intent; a cruel and/or arbitrary exercise of power).
 It eliminated mandatory minimum sentences and provided support for drug treatment and research.

-King notes that the rehabilitation clauses were added as a compromise to Senator Jim Hughes, who favored a moderate approach.
+King notes that the rehabilitation clauses were added as a compromise to Senator Harold Hughes, who favored a moderate approach.
 The bill, as introduced by Senator Everett Dirksen, ran to 91 pages.
 While it was being drafted, the Uniform Controlled Substances Act, to be passed by state legislatures, was also being drafted by the Department of Justice; its wording closely mirrored the Controlled Substances Act.